Softnet-Free/serverkit-c-sharp/README.md

 ## ServerKit (C#)

-This is the source code for Softnet ServerKit in C#.
-This library contains classes and algorithmes used by the Softnet servers built on .NET Framework 4.0.
+This is the source code for the Softnet ServerKit library developed in .NET Framework 4.0 (C#).
+It contains classes and algorithmes used by the Softnet servers.